 5. Consultation with appropriate departments and academic support units

-Discussions regarding the development and structure of this course have been held with Dr. David Gater, the current PM&R department chair, and Michelle Von Arx, director of Therapy Services at Penn State Hershey Rehabilitation Hospital.
+Discussions regarding the development and structure of this course were held with Dr. David Gater, then the PM&R department chair, and Michelle Von Arx, director of Therapy Services at Penn State Health Rehabilitation Hospital.
 This PM&R Elective has been discussed with all attending within the current Department of PM&R.

 This course will be offered only at the Penn State College of Medicine.

 The student will spend time at the Penn State Health Rehabilitation Hospital and Penn State Health Milton S. Hershey Medical Center.

 No additional technology needs are anticipated.